the-road-to-learn-react/the-road-to-react/manuscript/react-modern/advanced-state.md

 };
 ~~~~~~~

 What we've covered is a minimal version of a reducer in JavaScript.
-It covers two state transitions, shows how to compute current state and action into a new state, and uses some business logic (removal of a story).
+It covers two state transitions, shows how to compute the current state and action into a new state, and uses some business logic (removal of a story).
 Now we can set a list of stories as state for the asynchronously arriving data, and remove a story from the list of stories, with just one state managing reducer and its associated `useReducer` hook.
 To fully grasp the concept of reducers in JavaScript and the usage of React's useReducer Hook, visit the linked resources in the exercises.

 ### Exercises: